goauthentik/authentik/website/integrations/services/sharepoint-se/index.md

 2. Select your web application `sp.webAppURL`
 3. Click on "__Authentication Providers__" from the ribbon bar
 4. According to your environment, click on the target zone such as "Default"
-5. Update the authentication profiver form as following: \
+5. Update the authentication provider form as following: \
     a.
 Check "__Trusted Identity Provider__" \
     b.
 Check the newly created provider named `sp.issuerName` \
     c.
 (Optional) Set "__Custom Sign In Page__": /_trust/default.aspx